dylanandes/Monkey-Quest/README.md

 This is a turn-based game featuring a procedurally generated map.
 The turn-based combat is fully functional, and enemies take their turns automatically.
 I designed the procedural generation algorithm for the maze myself, it is based on maze generation algorithms, knn algorithms, and draws inspiration from other procedurally generated video games.

+The infrastructure of the game is built for new enemies, "rooms," abilities, or other features to be added easily.

 Many of the "room types"(nodes that are generated in the maze) are not yet functional.

 # Links/References to the licensed material are provided below: